syseleven/grav-docs-syseleven-stack/pages/03.Howtos/openstack-cli/docs.en.md

 date: '02-08-2018 17:29'
 taxonomy:
     category:
-        - docs
+        - howtos
 ---

 ## Overview

-This tutorial serves as manual on how to install the OpenStack CLI (Command Line Interface).
+This How-to serves as manual on how to install the OpenStack CLI (Command Line Interface).
 With the OpenStack CLI you can manage and monitor your Stacks.

 ## Goal